afterpay/sdk-android/docs/getting-started/v3-with-cash-app-pay.md

 }
 ```

-## Step 11: Receive one-time use card details and pass back to your server for processing
+## Step 11: Receive one-time use card details and process

 The success result will contain card details, tokens, and a valid-until time.
-Pass these back to your own server and process them through your normal card processing infrastructure.
+Pass these back to your own server and process them through your normal card processing infrastructure, or pass them on to another mobile card processing SDK .

 ```kotlin
 result.onSuccess {